-When a member of school staff becomes aware of a misbehaviour they will respond predictably, promptly, and assertively, in accordance with this policy.
-The School's first priority will be to ensure the safety of pupils and staff.
+When a member of school staff becomes aware of a misbehaviour they will respond predictably, promptly and assertively, in accordance with this policy.
+The School's first priority will be to ensure the safety of pupils and staff and to restore a calm environment.
+School staff will respond in a consistent, fair, and proportionate manner so pupils know with certainty that misbehaviour will always be addressed.

-The School's aim in any response to misbehaviour is to restore a calm and safe environment in which all pupils can learn and thrive, and to prevent a recurrence of the misbehaviour.
+The School's aim in any response to misbehaviour is to maintain the culture of the School, restore a calm and safe environment in which all pupils can learn and thrive, and to prevent a recurrence of the misbehaviour.
 To achieve these aims, the School's response to behaviour will consider the following purposes:

-Deterrence - the use of sanctions as an effective deterrent for a specific pupil or a general deterrent for all pupils at the School

-Protection - a protective measure in response to inappropriate behaviour, may be immediate or after assessment of risk

-Improvement - supporting pupils to understand and meet the behaviour expectations of the School and reengage in meaningful education.
+- Deterrence the use of sanctions as an effective deterrent for a specific pupil or a general deterrent for all pupils at the School. - Protection a protective measure in response to inappropriate behaviour, may be immediate or after assessment of risk. - Improvement supporting pupils to understand and meet the behaviour expectations of the School and reengage in meaningful education.
 This may be via sanctions, reflective conversations or targeted pastoral support.